mtumilowicz/git-notes/README.md

     * modified
     * staged (index)
     * committed

-## recovery and history
 * anything that is committed in Git can almost always be recovered
     * even commits that were on branches that were deleted
     * or commits that were overwritten with an --amend commit
-* git reflog
-    * is updated whenever a commit pointer is updated (like a HEAD pointer or branch pointer)
-    * if everything is broken, you can use git reflog
-        * copy the hash of the event before your mistake, and then run
-    * is not shared with other repositories when you git push and aren’t fetched when you git fetch
-    * is an ordered list of the commits that HEAD has pointed to
-* git checkout
-    * will move HEAD itself to point to another branch (or commit)
-    * new command to separate the use cases of git checkout (does too many things)
-        * git switch - used to switch branches
-        * git restore - restore files to the state they were on a specified commit

-* Recall from technique 3 that each commit points to the previous (parent) commit and that this is repeated all the way to the branch’s initial commit.
-  * As a result, the
-    branch pointer can be used to reference not just the current commit it points to, but also every previous commit.
-  * If a previous commit changes in any way, then its SHA-1 hash changes too.
-  * This in turn affects the SHA-1 of all its descendant commits.
-  * This
-    provides good protection in Git from accidentally rewriting history, because all com- mits effectively provide a checksum of the entire branch up until this point.
-* Rewriting the entire history of a branch: git filter-branch
-  * Perhaps you accidentally committed confidential files early in the project that you want to remove, or you want to split a large repository into mul- tiple smaller ones.
-  * Git provides a tool called git filter-branch for these cases.
-It iterates through the entire history of a branch and lets you rewrite every commit as it does so.
-    * This can
-      be used to rewrite all the commits in an entire repository.

-## branching
-* Tracking branches are
-  local branches that have a direct relationship to a remote branch.
-If you’re on a tracking branch and type git pull, Git automatically knows which server to fetch from and which branch to merge in.
-* A branch in Git is simply a lightweight movable pointer to one of these commits
-  * How does Git know what branch you’re currently on?
-It keeps a special pointer called HEAD
-  * when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch
-* is shown because the --set-upstream option was passed to git push .
-By passing this option, you tell Git that you want the local master branch you’ve just pushed to track the origin remote’s branch master .
-The master branch on the origin remote (which is often abbreviated origin/master ) is now known as the tracking branch (or upstream) for your local master branch.
-* In Git, a branch is no more than a pointer to a particular commit.
-* A tag is similar to a branch, but it points to a single commit and remains pointing to the same commit even when new commits are made.
-Typically tags are used for annotating commits; for example, when you release version 1.0 of your soft- ware, you may tag the commit used to build the 1.0 release with a 1.0 tag
-  * This means
-    you can come back to it in the future, rebuild that release, or check how certain things worked without fear that it will be somehow changed automatically.
-* Instead of saying that the branch master consists of a set of com- mits, you can say that the branch master is the last commit.
-* The
-  last commit on a branch is called the tip of the branch, and it’s always the most recent commit made to a branch.
-* This idea of pointing to a commit is known as a reference.

 ## submodules
 * It often happens that while working on one project, you need to use another project from within it.